Diemo-zz/KiezBurnTokenRedistribution/Readme.md

-Code as used to calculate the funding for Kiezburn dreams for 2021
+Code as used to calculate the funding for KiezBurn dreams for 2021